 - Parmigiano-Reggiano cheese

-In a large pan, bring 4-1/2 cups of the chicken broth to a slow simmer over medium heat.
+In a small saucepan, bring the chicken broth to a slow simmer over medium heat.